Trial for ex-cop charged in Floyd's death forges on, for now | Law-Order

 Prosecutors are asking the Court of Appeals to put Derek Chauvin's trial on hold until the issue of adding the third-degree murder count is resolved.
 The appeals court did not immediately rule on that request, and Judge Peter Cahill said Monday that he intends to keep the trial on track until he's told to stop.

-"Unless the Court of Appeals tells me otherwise, we're going to keep moving," he said.
-Jury selection is expected to begin Tuesday, a day later than scheduled.
+“Unless the Court of Appeals tells me otherwise, we're going to keep moving,” he said.
+Jury selection started Tuesday, a day later than scheduled.

 Chauvin is charged with second-degree murder and manslaughter in Floyd's death.
 The Court of Appeals last week ordered Cahill to consider reinstating a third-degree murder charge that he had dismissed.
 Legal experts say reinstating the charge would improve the odds of getting a conviction.
 Chauvin's attorney, Eric Nelson, said Monday he would ask the state Supreme Court to review the issue.